-MOST RECENT WORKING PAPER:
+MOST RECENT UNPUBLISHED WORKING PAPERS:

 Dynamic Debt Deleveraging and Optimal Monetary Policy (with Pierpaolo Benigno and Federica Romei, September 2014)

 Is Increased Price Flexibility Stabilizing (Redux)? (with Saroj Bhattarai and Raphael Schoenle, February 2014)

 The Great Escape?
 A Quantitative Evaluation of the Fed's Liquidity Facilities (with Marco Del Negro, Andrea Ferrero, and Nobuhiro Kiyotaki, January 2013)

 Time Consistency and the Duration of Government Debt: A Signalling Theory of Quantitative Easing (with Saroj Bhattarai and Bulat Gafarov, September 2013)

 The Inflation Output Tradeoff Revisited (with Marc Giannoni, March 2013)

 The Paradox of Toil (February 2010)

 Can Structural Reforms Help Europe? (with Andrea Ferrero and Andrea Raffo), Journal of Monetary Economics, 61, January 2014, pp. 2-22.